-In order to keep pace with rival luxury makers Audi and Mercedes-Benz, Jaguar Land Rover has laid out plans for a deal to build a factory in Brazil, one of its key growth markets.
+In order to keep up with rivals Audi and Mercedes-Benz, Jaguar Land Rover has laid out plans for a deal to build a factory in Brazil, one of its key growth markets today.

-The plant, which would assemble cars from parts built in British factories, would ease some pressure on production in the UK and give the fast-growing luxury carmaker a stronger foothold in the country and other South American markets.
+The manufacturing facility, set to only assemble cars from parts produced in British factories, would ease production in the UK and give the very fast-growing luxury automaker a growth pillar in the country and other South American markets.

 “We are in very intensive discussions with government and hopefully we will have a decision as soon as possible,” Ralf Speth, JLR’s chief executive, said.
 “It’s a very interesting market.
 In Brazil we have a very high market share.
 With Land Rover we outperform BMW and Audi, and we don’t want to lose that.”

-JLR, which is building a factory in China that will start production in 2015, hopes to construct a plant with annual production of about 10,000 vehicles, three people with knowledge of the internal plans said.
+JLR, which is also building a plant in China that is set to start car building in 2015, hopes to construct a plant with annual production of about 10,000 vehicles, according to three people with knowledge on the matter.

-Mercedes also only recently announced its plans to spend €170 million on an assembly plant in Brazil, two weeks after luxury rival Audi announced its own €150 million factory in the country.
+Mercedes also only recently announced its plans to invest €170 million on an manufacturing facility in Brazil, two weeks after luxury rival Audi announced its own €150 million plant in the country.

-Also, its sales in Brazil are up 40% year on year in the first eight months of 2013, and are on track to pass 10,000 by the end of the year.
-Land Rover SUVs account for more than 90% of sales.
+JLR’s sales in Brazil have grown 40% year on year in the first eight months of the year, and are close to passing 10,000 by the end of the year.
+Land Rover SUVs make up for more than 90% of deliveries.